 Parking fines

-Parking fines (or infringement notices) get issued to the owners of vehicles that violate parking rules.
+Parking fines (or infringement notices) are issued to the owners of vehicles who break parking rules.

-When parking in the city, motorists have a responsibility to check which rules apply and to comply with those rules.
+As a driver, you have a responsibility to check which rules apply and to follow them.

-There are a number of ways to pay a parking fine, including online, in person, by phone and by mail.
+You can pay a parking fine online, in person, by phone, or by mail.

 More information on each payment method can be found in the tabs below.